adonegan/milestone4-mycomicjumble/README.md

   - Outside the Accounts App, but relevant to this section, are the reset password pages.
 You can find these pages in a separate folder in the top level Templates folder.

   - Users can find the reset password route when they go through the Reset Form.
 There is a link to this form at the bottom of the Login page.
-When the user enters their email address, they receive a reset link to this address.
+When the user enters their email address, they receive a reset link to their address.

-  - When reset link is pressed, users are directed to a new form where they can change their password.
-Once completion of this, users then see the reset complete form prompting them to login using their new credentials.
+  - When the reset link is pressed, users are directed to a new form where they can change their password.
+Once completed, users then see the reset complete form prompting them to login using their new credentials.

 ### Checkout App

 - Checkout page

   - On the site, users can find the checkout page by clicking on the Checkout button on the Cart page.
 Users must be logged in to proceed to checkout and will be directed to do so if not logged in.
+If the user logs in via the checkout button, they will move directly to the checkout page and not be redirected the Index page like the Login link does.

   - At checkout, there are two forms: the order form and the payment form.
 Here users will add all relevant information in order to complete checkout.

-  - On successful completion at checkout, users will see a success message at the to top of the page and will be directed to the Comics page in case they want to purchase more items.
+  - On successful completion at checkout, users will see a success message at the top of the page and will be directed to the Comics page in case they want to purchase more items.
 If a user is unsuccessful, they will also see a message.

 ### Cart App